 Set up your phone, tablet or computer and encourage your family and friends to connect via video.
 It won’t be exactly the same as being together, but you will still be able to experience familiar sights and sounds.
 Coupled with tasting and smelling traditional foods, the full experience will help you remember past holidays together and allow you to make plans for future gatherings.
 If you live close to dear friends or family, consider delivering a special dish so your family can be represented at your loved ones’ meal.

 Encourage your family and friends to share recipes they’ve made or enjoyed at previous family gatherings.
 Everyone can try a few new recipes or old standbys on the day of the celebration and share their results virtually.

 Honor family traditions

 Think about your family’s holiday gatherings.
 Are there small traditions you can still do virtually?
 Perhaps saying grace together or making a toast.
-How about watching football together or a holiday parade on TV?
 Honor past traditions and consider adding new ones that can be practiced virtually this year, but may continue to be impactful in future, in-person gatherings.

-The holidays will certainly be challenging for many this year, but by working together and caring for each other, we can help ensure many more holidays together.
+By working together and caring for each other, we can help ensure many more holidays spent together.

 Yesenia A. Marroquin, PhD, is a clinical psychologist in the Division of Child and Adolescent Psychiatry and Behavioral Sciences at Children's Hospital of Philadelphia.